sebi0623/Podcast-Generator/README.md

-# Podcast-Generator
+# PURPOSE => AUTOMATION
-This action is meant to be used on a directory with a feed.yml file. when being run, the python file updates the RSS feed to match the current YAML file
+This action is meant to be used on a directory with a feed.yml file.
+Changes Rss feed according to the contents of the YAML file